Pavithra-Veeramani/teamer/README.md

 ### All pages
 - The navigation bar is placed at the top of all pages.
 The navigation bar is dynamic in that meaning depending on if the user is logged in or not the options will change.
-- If the user is logged in the navigation bar will look like this:
+- If the user is logged in, then the navigation bar will have all the menus:
 ![user_logged_in](static/pages_screenshot/navigation-1.png)
-- If the user is not logged in the navigation bar will look like this:
+- If the user is not logged in, then the navigation bar will show only the Home, Register and Login menus:
 ![user_logged_in](static/pages_screenshot/navigation-2.png)

 ### Register Page
 - A signup form which requires the member to enter username and a password.
-The pasword must be entered again for confirmation.
+The password must be entered again for confirmation.
-- Once the user has successfully signed up, this will automatically log in and direct the user to the create profile page.
+- Once the user has successfully signed up, they will be automatically redirected to create Member profile page.
 ![signup_page](static/pages_screenshot/signup-page.png)

 ### Login Page
 - A login form that requires the user to enter their username and password that they used when signing up to the site.
+- If the user enters valid username/password combination, then they will be redirected to the home page.
+- If the user didn't enter valid username/password combination, then an authentication error message is shown.
 ![signin_page](static/pages_screenshot/signin-page.png)

 ### Logout Page
-- When clicking logout from the navigation bar, the member will be redirected to the signout page.
+- When clicking Logout menu from the navigation bar, the member will be redirected to the Sign Out page.
+- On further clicking the Sign Out button the user will be logged out completely and redirected to the Home page.
 ![signout_page](static/pages_screenshot/signout-page.png)

 ### Home Page
-- Landing page with the image of players from different teams.
+- Landing page with an image.
-- An introduction about the football group.
+- An introduction about the football group in the section area.
 ![home_page](static/pages_screenshot/home-page.png)

 ### Create Profile Page
-- Once the member has registered they will be redirected to the create profile page.
-The page displays a form for the member to enter their first name, last name, e-mail address, telephone number and field position.
+- Once the member has registered they will be redirected to the create Member profile page.
+- The page displays a form for the member to enter their first name, last name, e-mail address, telephone number and field position.
+- On clicking the Create profile button the member's details are saved and redirected to the Home page.
 ![create_profile](static/pages_screenshot/create-profile.png)

-### Create new event Page
+### Create new Event Page
 - Create new event Page allows members to create new event with form that consists of name, place, date and time.
 ![events_page](static/pages_screenshot/events-page.png)

 ### Event details page
-- Event details page consists of event name, organizer, place, date/time and who's playing.
+- Event details page consists of Event name, Organizer, Place, Date/Time and the Members that are playing in the event.
-- It also have add me to this game and delete this game button.
+- It also has 'Add me to this game', 'Delete me from this game' and 'Delete this game' buttons.
+- 'Add me to this game' button will only be visible if the logged in user hasn't already added them to this game.
+- 'Delete me from this game' button will only be visible if the logged in user has already added them to this game.
+- 'Delete this game' button will only be visible if the logged in user is the user that created this event.
 ![event_details_page](static/pages_screenshot/event-details-page.png)

 ### Members page
-- Members page is launched when the user signup and create profile form.
+- Members page is launched when the user clicks the Member menu.
+- It lists all the Members in the group.
-- It consists of name and preferred position of the member.
+- Member's full name and their playing position are displayed.
 ![members_page](static/pages_screenshot/members-page.png)

 ### Edit my profile
 - Edit profile page allows members to edit their profile which was created in the create profile.
-- It consists of first name, lastname and telephone number.
+- Members will be able to edit their first name, lastname and telephone number.
 ![edit_my_profile](static/pages_screenshot/edit-my-profile.png)

 [Go to the top](#table-of-contents)